 Eight ways to keep little ones safe

 If you're in a group, have an active adult supervision roster - Don't rely on older children to supervise younger ones in, on or around water.
 Constant active adult supervision is required at all times.
+Read more.

 Avoid distraction - Put your phone away when supervising children around water.
 Their lives are in your hands and their safety requires your full attention.
 A child can drown in the time it takes to read a text message.
 When bathing your baby take the phone of the hook and shut the door.
 Focus your attention on your baby or toddler.
 Read more.

 Teach your children water safety behaviours - As soon as they are old enough to understand, teach your children things like 'never go near the water unless you're with a grown up'.
 It is important that our children are taught that while water is to be enjoyed, it must also be respected.
 It is imperative that they are taught about the risks and dangers associated with water based activities.
+Read more.

 Support your child and give them enjoyable and positive early experiences around water - It is important to begin your child's aquatic education early and it is as simple as taking them to a pool for a fun splash around.
 It is cruical that every New Zealand child learns how to enjoy the water from an early age for they can learn essential aquatic skills to keep them safe.
+Read more.